GameDev-KGP/GameDev-KGP.github.io/readme.md

 <h1>READ ME</h1>
-the website is hosted at <a href="GameDev-KGP.github.io ">
+the website is hosted at GameDev-KGP.github.io